SaravanavelE/SaravanavelE/README.md

 -->
 # Saravanavel E

-🎓 B.Tech Artificial Intelligence & Data Science
-🤖 Aspiring AI Engineer | 📊 Machine Learning & Data Science Enthusiast

-I am an aspiring **AI Engineer** with a strong foundation in **Python, Data Science, and Machine Learning**, currently pursuing a **B.Tech in Artificial Intelligence and Data Science** at **Karpagam College of Engineering, Coimbatore**.
-I am passionate about building intelligent, data-driven systems that solve real-world problems.
+## Founder of ULock AI | Student Entrepreneur | AI & ML Developer

+Chairperson in IEEE KCE SB CIS , Undergraduate student in Artificial Intelligence and Data Science with strong foundations in machine learning, data structures, and Python-based development.
+Experienced in building AI-driven applications and data pipelines.
+Passionate about applying AI and data-driven techniques to solve real-world problems, published 3 research papers, and active conference technical reviewer.

 ---